pvcraven/web-development-class/source/semester_2/03_java_environment/java_environment.rst

 Get the server running
 ^^^^^^^^^^^^^^^^^^^^^^

 Open up the XAMPP control panel and start Tomcat.
+It takes a while to start.
+There's a background window called ``catalina_start.bat`` you can watch if you get bored.

 .. image:: xampp.png
     :width: 500px